United Kennel Club: Hunting

 The first organized Coonhound field trial was held in Marion, Ohio, in 1924.
 The first unofficial UKC Nite Hunt was held in 1953 in Ingraham, Illinois.

 In 1960, UKC held the first Autumn Oaks event, at which the organization crowns a National Grand Nite Champion yearly.

 In 1978, UKC launched Coonhound World Championship, to crown a World Nite Hunt Champion.
-The event continued to grow, and UKC instituted a zone semifinal system in the late 1980’s, with qualifying dogs hunting in one of four zones to earn their way to the Finals.
+The event continued to grow, and UKC instituted a zone semifinal system in the late 1980s, with qualifying dogs hunting in one of four zones to earn their way to the Finals.
 In 1992, the number of zones expanded to five.
 Today, there are seven zones, accommodating hundreds of dogs.

 Bench Show

 A Bench Show is essentially a Conformation show for Coonhounds.
 The dogs are placed on a two-foot high platform to assist the judge in their examination of the dog for adherence to breed standards.
 The first UKC licensed Bench Show for Coonhounds occurred in 1946, at the National Leafy Oak Field Trial, in Kenton, Ohio.
 Today, UKC licenses thousands of bench shows a year across the country.
 The organization also crowns National Bench Show Champions yearly at Autumn Oaks, and a World Bench Show Champion at the yearly Coonhound World Championship event.